Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 - How is it going to make money?

-- What kind of skillsets do we have available internally or are we going to outsource
+- What kind of skill sets do we have available internally or are we going to outsource

-- How are we going to acheive this given the skillset available and the time frame provided.
+- How are we going to achieve this given the skill set available and the time frame provided.

 Play be the packet when you play be the packet, you can see what you are building from your customers eyes, from the moment they decide to click on the url of the app.
 Questions like do they get to be authenticated first and every other scenarios will come to play.
 This just basically seeing the app from the users eyes.